-- a.
-Disabled A Locking Template-enabled SP that is in the Disabled state SHALL NOT be able to perform any user-invoked SP operations, with the exceptions noted in section 4.5.2.
-This MAY result in boot-up failure (if MBR Shadowing is enabled), or the inability to lock or unlock certain LBA ranges for reading and/or writing. - b.
+- b.
 Frozen Attempts to open sessions to an SP in the Issued-Frozen state SHALL fail.
+This MAY result in boot-up failure (if MBR Shadowing is enabled), or the inability to lock or unlock certain LBA ranges for reading and/or writing. - c.
+Issued-Disabled-Frozen Attempts to open sessions to an SP in the Issued-Disabled-Frozen state SHALL fail.
 This MAY result in boot-up failure (if MBR Shadowing is enabled), or the inability to lock or unlock certain LBA ranges for reading and/or writing.